- Carry your medication in a carry-on bag and bring a letter from your doctor explaining why you need it.

 When you’re travelling, you should take all the HIV medication that you need to last the whole trip, plus extra to allow for delays.

-If you’re taking prescription medication abroad you should also take documentation for the medication.
+If you’re taking prescription medication abroad you might need to take documentation for the medication.
 This is usually a letter from the doctor who prescribed your medication which explains that you need it for your trip.
 The letter does not need to mention HIV.
 It just needs to explain that the medicines are being carried for a chronic (long-term) medical condition and that they are for personal use.

-The letter should list your medications, including their brand names, their ingredients, the amount you take, and how often you take them.
-Make sure it also includes your name, date of birth, and address.
+When asking for a doctor’s letter, you should make sure it list your medications, including their brand names, their ingredients, the amount you take, and how often you take them.
+It should also include your name, date of birth, and address.
 It can be helpful if it’s written on headed paper from your HIV clinic, hospital, or doctor’s surgery.

 There is more advice on the British HIV Association website.